ricdip/linux_configs/Arch/README.md

-# linux_configs
+# Arch Linux dotfiles

-A set of personal Arch Linux configuration files.
+A set of personal Arch Linux dotfiles configured for stow.